Martin1887/camaLESS/README.md

 - sameNameThemesCB: Optional callback fired when the user try to save a form with a number of themes with the same name.
 It has as argument the name of the duplicated theme.
 By default an alert with the 'themeName' l10n tag concatenated with the name of the duplicated theme and the 'themesDifferentName' l10n tag is used.

+- quickPanel: Optional DOM object of a container in which insert themes in a concise manner.
+Can be null.
+Preview with 'this' specification has to be defined for quickPanel themes colors

+- quickPanelSettingsAction: Optional function executed when settings icon is clicked in quickPanel (usually open camaLess form).
+If null and quickPanel not null quickPanel is displayed without settings icon.

 The structure of the indexedDB database is an array of stores where each store is as follows:

 	{
 		name: The name of the type of theme,
 		values: An array with the existing themes,
 		preview: An optional object used to apply CSS to the form while the user select or edit a theme.
-			Without preview the style of the form never changes until save the form (if the form has its style theme variables).
+			Without preview the style of the form never changes until save the form (if the form has its style theme variables) and quickPanel themes have not the proper colors.
 This object has the following structure:
 			{'selector': 'CSS style', ...} where the special selector 'this' is used for the whole form }
 where each theme (each element of values array) is as follows: